Addiction and a Lack of Purpose

 Steve-Taylor

 Steve Taylor is a senior lecturer in Psychology at Leeds Beckett University, UK.
 His latest books in the US are The Calm Center and Back to Sanity: Healing the Madness of the Human Mind.
-He is also the author of The FallWaking From Sleep, and Out Of The Darkness.
+He is also the author of Out Of The Darkness.
 His books have been published in 19 languages.
 His research has appeared in The Journal of Transpersonal Psychology, The Journal of Consciousness Studies, The Transpersonal Psychology Review, The International Journal of Transpersonal Studies, as well as the popular media in the UK, including on BBC World TV, The Guardian, and The Independent.

 As the author of Out Of The Darkness, one of Steve’s research interests is “awakening experiences” — moments when our normal awareness intensifies and we feel a sense of connection and meaning.
 What causes these experiences?
 Is it possible to control them?
 Steve’s work also examines the sources of psychological suffering — Why is it that human beings find it so difficult to be contented?
 His research also shows that many awakening experiences are triggered by intense psychological turmoil, such as depression and loss.